glouppe/info8006-introduction-to-ai/lecture1.md

 .center[![](figures/lec1/agent-environment.png)]

-- An *agent* is an entity that *perceives* its environment through sensors and *acts* upon it through actuators.
+- An *agent* is an entity that *perceives* its environment through sensors and take *actions* through actuators.

-- The agent behavior is described by the *agent function*, that maps percept histories to actions:
+- The agent behavior is described by the *agent function*, or *policy*, that maps percept histories to actions:
 $$f : \mathcal{P}^* \to \mathcal{A}$$

 - The *agent program* runs on the physical architecture to produce $f$.